 Push nods indifferently.
 “I wouldn’t worry, harmless, really more of a ‘Not Me’ kind of thing.”

 “Oh man,” incredulous, “you don’t read Family Circus?”

 Rather than clarify, you resolve to plow ahead.
 “You mean you’ve seen this before?”

 He nods.
 “Not here, specifically, but it’s no real surprise.
 Sort of your standard postcivilizational symptom.
-Everywhere the State pulls back a little, its march of time, conventional notions of Progress, etcetera, you get this kind of signal noise.
+Everywhere the State pulls back a little, its march of time, Pilgrim’s Progress etc., you get this kind of signal noise.
 I guess the idea being in the absence of the overpowering stream, everything that had previously blended tends to stick out more, the ratio getting real low, you know, till all you can hear is hiss.”
-As the tape runs out.
+As the tape runs out, you think.

 “And can it affect anything, you know, tangibly?”